 Notes

-- Instant Pot: For the Instant Pot, you can sauté the vegetables in the Instant Pot, but I would recommend still searing the Short Ribs in the cast iron – it’s hard to fit them into the pot and maneuver them around.
+- Instant Pot Note: For the Instant Pot, you can sauté the vegetables in the Instant Pot, but I would recommend still searing the Short Ribs in the cast iron – it’s hard to fit them into the pot and maneuver them around.

-- Whole30/Paleo: For Whole30/Paleo just make sure you are checking your marinara ingredients (for store-bought I used Primal Kitchen) and serve with zoodles or spaghetti squash.
-Omit any red wine or parmesan rind.
+- Whole30/Paleo: be sure to check marinara sauce ingredients (we used Primal Kitchen Marinara Sauce) and serve with zoodles or spaghetti squash.
+Omit any red wine or parmesan cheese.

-- Cooking Time: cooking time will vary greatly between slow cooker and instant pot – I just used the slow cooker cooking time on the recipe card.
+- Cooking Time: cooking time will vary greatly between slow cooker and instant pot – we used the slow cooker cooking time on the recipe card.

 Originally published November 14, 2019.